tomstafford/ddm_sims/README.md

 * 4 processes - 584 seconds
 * 8 processes - 567 seconds   (3.1x speedup)

+**16 core node on ShARC**

+These are the standard nodes -- available to everyone.

+* 16 processes 208.452 seconds

 **32 core node on ShARC**

 Note that this is only available to people who have contributed to the [RSE group's premium queue](http://rse.shef.ac.uk/resources/hpc/premium-hpc/).